-Utype : Obs.Access.Reference Utype: EpnResponse.File_info.AccessURL UCD : meta.ref.url;meta.file
+Utype : Obs.Access.Reference Utype: EpnResponse.File_info.AccessURL UCD : meta.ref.url

 The data of interest are often stored in a file, not in the table itself.
 In this very usual case, the access_url parameter provides a complete path to the data products on the network, so that they are accessible for download by plotting or processing tools.
 All URLs in the epn_core view are case sensitive and must provide an actual link.
 However, the link may be the output of a script on the server, in which case this parameter provides a call to the script with adequate arguments (e.g. Titan atmospheric profiles service).
-In any case, this parameter must link to the actual data, not to a file of metadata nor to a document.